hyperledger/fabric/docs/source/upgrade_to_newest_version.md

 ### Define ordering node endpoint per org (recommend)

-Starting with version v1.4.2, it was recommended to define orderer endpoints in both the system channel and in all application channels at the organization level by adding a new `OrdererEndpoints` stanza within the channel configuration of an organization, replacing the the global `OrdererAddresses` section of channel configuration.
+Starting with version v1.4.2, it was recommended to define orderer endpoints in both the system channel and in all application channels at the organization level by adding a new `OrdererEndpoints` stanza within the channel configuration of an organization, replacing the global `OrdererAddresses` section of channel configuration.
 If at least one organization has an ordering service endpoint defined at an organizational level, all orderers and peers will ignore the channel level endpoints when connecting to ordering nodes.

 Utilizing organization level orderer endpoints is required when using service discovery with ordering nodes provided by multiple organizations.
 This allows clients to provide the correct organization TLS certificates.